 Patient Counseling Information

-Patients should be informed that liver problems including life-threatening cases have been reported with SELZENTRY.
-Patients should be informed that if they develop signs or symptoms of hepatitis or allergic reaction following use of SELZENTRY (rash, skin or eyes look yellow, dark urine, vomiting, abdominal pain), they should stop SELZENTRY and seek medical evaluation immediately.
-Patients should understand that laboratory tests for liver enzymes and bilirubin will be ordered prior to starting SELZENTRY, at other times during treatment, and if they develop severe rash or signs and symptoms of hepatitis or an allergic reaction on treatment [see WARNINGS AND PRECAUTIONS].
+Inform patients that liver problems including life-threatening cases have been reported with SELZENTRY.
+Inform patients that if they develop signs or symptoms of hepatitis or allergic reaction following use of SELZENTRY (rash, skin or eyes look yellow, dark urine, vomiting, abdominal pain), they should stop SELZENTRY and seek medical evaluation immediately.
+Advise patients that laboratory tests for liver enzymes and bilirubin will be ordered prior to starting SELZENTRY, at other times during treatment, and if they develop severe rash or signs and symptoms of hepatitis or an allergic reaction on treatment [see WARNINGS AND PRECAUTIONS].

-- Do not breastfeed.
-We do not know if SELZENTRY can be passed to your baby in your breast milk and whether it could harm your baby.
-Also, mothers with HIV-1 should not breastfeed because HIV-1 can be passed to the baby in the breast milk.
+Female patients should be advised not to breastfeed because it is not known if SELZENTRY can be passed to your baby in your breast milk and whether it could harm your baby.
+Mothers with HIV-1 should not breastfeed because HIV-1 can be passed to the baby in the breast milk.

-Patients should be advised that it is important to take all their anti-HIV medicines as prescribed and at the same time(s) each day.
+Inform patients that it is important to take all their anti-HIV medicines as prescribed and at the same time(s) each day.
 SELZENTRY must always be used in combination with other antiretroviral drugs.
-Patients should not alter the dose or discontinue therapy without consulting their physician.
-If a dose is missed, patients should take the next dose of SELZENTRY as soon as possible and then take their next scheduled dose at its regular time.
-If it is less than 6 hours before their next scheduled dose, they should not take the missed dose and should instead wait and take the next dose at the regular time.
+Instruct patients not to alter their dose or discontinue therapy without consulting their physician.
+If a dose is missed, instruct patients to take the next dose of SELZENTRY as soon as possible and then take their next scheduled dose at its regular time.
+If it is less than 6 hours before their next scheduled dose, they should be instructed to skip the missed dose and take the next dose at the regular time.

 Caution should be used when administering SELZENTRY in patients with a history of postural hypotension or on concomitant medication known to lower blood pressure.
-Patients should be advised that if they experience dizziness while taking SELZENTRY, they should avoid driving or operating machinery.
+Advise patients that if they experience dizziness while taking SELZENTRY, they should avoid driving or operating machinery.

 Long-term oral carcinogenicity studies of maraviroc were carried out in rasH2 transgenic mice (6 months) and in rats for up to 96 weeks (females) and 104 weeks (males).
-No drug-related increases in tumor incidence were found in mice at 1,500 mg/kg/day and in male and female rats at 900 mg/kg/day.
+No drug-related increases in tumor incidence were found in mice at 1,500 mg per kg per day and in male and female rats at 900 mg per kg per day.
 The highest exposures in rats were approximately 11 times those observed in humans at the therapeutic dose of 300 mg twice daily for the treatment of HIV-1 infection.

 Maraviroc did not impair mating or fertility of male or female rats and did not affect sperm of treated male rats at approximately 20-fold higher exposures (AUC) than in humans given the recommended 300-mg twice-daily dose.